covcom/388COM/Week_09_Graphics_and_animation/README.md

 ### Drawable resources for ShapeDrawable

 Now we're ready to insert some shapes into the 1st page.
-We have images as drawables.
+We have images as drawable.
 We can also define the shapes in an xml file.

 1. Right-click on the drawable folder to create a Drawable resource file, name it gradient_box.